Last updated on February 1st, 2018 at 07:32 am

 Some technologists are better informed about technology trends than are their internal customers, product owners, product managers, project sponsors, or senior management.
 Technologists often do attempt to communicate what they know on an informal basis, but unless such communication is expected and defined as an official duty, their superiors and internal customers don’t always welcome the information, especially if they haven’t heard it elsewhere, or if it conflicts with what they’ve learned elsewhere, or if its implications conflict with established strategic positions.

-Many technologists are aware that their superiors might not welcome their observations about technological trends.
-And they are also aware that their superiors do not welcome observations about technology-based strategic vulnerabilities or opportunities.
-For example, a technologist might be reluctant to mention a cybersecurity risk that would be expensive to mitigate.
-This mechanism is especially strong when deploying adequate cyberdefense would compete for resources with other initiatives already underway.
-The mechanism is also important when the negative consequences of the vulnerability are unlikely to materialize.
+Many technologists are aware that their superiors might not welcome their observations about technological trends or technology-based strategic vulnerabilities or opportunities.
+For example, one might understand why a technologist might be reluctant to alert an unreceptive senior manager to a suddenly revealed cybersecurity risk that would be very expensive to mitigate.
+This mechanism is especially strong when deploying adequate cyberdefense would compete for resources with other initiatives already underway, or when the negative consequences of the vulnerability are unlikely to materialize.
 And some tend to question technologists’ credibility when they blame the technologists for the vulnerability itself.

-Policymakers can mitigate technological communication risk by establishing internal standards that encourage knowledgeable technologists to share what they know.
-The parties that most benefit from the information are internal customers, project sponsors, or senior management.
-Similarly, those standards can encourage people in such roles to take heed when knowledgeable technologists do speak up.
+Policymakers can mitigate technological communication risk by establishing internal standards that encourage knowledgeable technologists to share what they know with internal customers, project sponsors, or senior management.
+Similarly, those standards can encourage internal customers, project sponsors, product owners, product managers, and senior management to take heed when knowledgeable technologists do speak up.

 Other posts in this thread

-- Nontechnical precursors of nonstrategic technical debt
+- Non-technical precursors of non-strategic technical debt

 - Failure to communicate long-term business strategy